Filipp Medved

-Filip Demyanovich Medved (Russian: Филипп Демьянович Медве́дь; 1890 – 27 November 1937) was a Belarusian revolutionary and official of the Soviet state securities, the Cheka, OGPU and NKVD.
+Filip Demyanovich Medved (Russian: Филипп Демьянович Медве́дь; 1890 – 27 November 1937) was a Belarusian revolutionary and official of the Soviet state securities, the Cheka, GPU, OGPU and NKVD.

 Biography

-Born in to a Belarusian working-class family.
-He was active in the workers' movement in Warsaw from a young age and was expelled from his school.
+Born in to a Belarusian working-class family, Medvedev was active in the workers' movement in Warsaw from a young age and was expelled from his school.

 Medved worked as a constructor technician and was a member of an underground Marxist circle.
 In 1907 he joined Social Democracy of the Kingdom of Poland and Lithuania and the Bolshevik faction of the Russian Social Democratic Labour Party.
 He was arrested four times for his revolutionary activity and served in prison for two years.
 During World War I he was drafted and briefly served in the Imperial Russian Army.

 After the October Revolution from November 1917 to May 1918, he was one of the organizers of the Sokolniki District militia, he consecutively held the posts of a member of the Sokolniki District Military Revolutionary Committee, the head of the 1st Moscow Revolutionary Detachment, and was the military commissar of the Sokolniki District.